Configuration options for retrieving sensitive data samples with Macie - Amazon Macie

 Note

 In the preceding permissions policy, the Resource element in the first statement uses a wildcard character (*).
 This allows an attached IAM entity to retrieve objects from all the S3 buckets that your organization owns.
-To allow this access for only specific buckets, replace the wildcard character with the Amazon Resource Name (ARN) of each bucket.
-For example, to allow access only to objects in a bucket named DOC-EXAMPLE-BUCKET, change the element to:
+To allow this access only for specific buckets, replace the wildcard character with the Amazon Resource Name (ARN) of each bucket.
+For example, to allow access only to objects in a bucket named amzn-s3-demo-bucket1, change the element to:

-"Resource": "arn:aws:s3:::DOC-EXAMPLE-BUCKET/*"
+"Resource": "arn:aws:s3:::amzn-s3-demo-bucket1/*"

 You can also restrict access to objects in specific S3 buckets for individual accounts.
 To do this, specify bucket ARNs in the Resource element of the permissions policy for the IAM role in each applicable account.
 For more information and examples, see IAM JSON policy elements: Resource in the AWS Identity and Access Management User Guide.